Made in Knoxville

 At least once a day, a visitor in Knoxville says, “I had no idea!”
 Their surprise may be in reference to our amazing outdoor experiences in the Urban Wilderness or the fact that we’re home to world’s largest Rubik’s cube (a gift from Hungary after the 1982 World’s Fair), but sometimes it’s about the business and industry here.

 In 2016, Etsy chose Knoxville as one of 13 cities to host one of their first Maker City Summits.
 The intention was to pair, “strong municipalities that value entrepreneurship, sustainability, and responsible manufacturing with the creative and innovative spirit of the Etsy community . . . developing empowered micro-businesses, strengthened local economies, and collective commitments to change how we buy, sell and create goods.”
-The Summit was a huge success and returned in 2017.

 So what does this mean to visitors?